An Affair With Danger

 And he soon becomes Will’s problem as well.

 Buy An Affair With Danger From Your Favourite Store

 Books 2 Read

 Click the big G button to add Obsession to your Goodreads book list.

 So how is An Affair With Danger different from your previous books?

-What is it about writing noir that you like?
+What is it about noir novels that you like?

-Watch this space - there's plenty more noir novels in the pipeline.
+Watch this space - there are plenty more noir novels in the pipeline.